-The Calhoun County Board of Commissioners approved a Parks Millage to go to the voters in 2020.
-The Calhoun County Parks and Recreation Commission would be responsible for overseeing the funds collected by the millage and ultimately, all decisions of how and where money is spent is approved by the County Board of Commissioners.
+The Calhoun County Parks and Recreation Commission is responsible for overseeing the funds collected by the millage and ultimately, all decisions of how and where money is spent is approved by the County Board of Commissioners.
 The Parks and Recreation Commission would use 50% of funds to develop and maintain current county parks, and 50% of funds would be used by other municipalities to develop parks in their own communities.
-Below is a list of projects expected to be undertaken in the first three years of the millage.

-How would the millage work?
+How does the millage work?